Commercial Technologies for Maintenance Activities

 Click here to see the published entry of the Overall Award winner from the 2021 CTMA Technology Competition.

 Submissions will be judged based on the following criteria:

 - Maintenance relevance/impact: How much does it impact maintenance?
-Does it approve the efficiency and/or effectiveness of current maintenance practices (e.g. cost, safety, cycle time, necessary manpower, readiness, etc.)?
+Does it improve the efficiency and/or effectiveness of current maintenance practices (e.g., cost, safety, cycle time, necessary manpower, readiness, etc.)?